 We are a private pantry, not a government agency.
 Changes in food supply result in changes in food service.

-- All food and clothing provided by the Storehouse is free.
+- All food provided by the Storehouse is free.
+Nearly 1.4 million meals were distributed for free last year.

 - New Mexico is ranked #2 in childhood hunger.

 The Storehouse became a non-profit organization in 1976 with one specific mission: to help New Mexicans solve their food insecurities regardless of race, faith, age, gender or disability.
-Hunger has increased rapidly over the years, and as of now, we have over 55,000 customers.
+Hunger has increased rapidly over the years, and as of now, we have almost 50,000 customers.